rfair404/WordPress-QuickStart/README.md

    cd WordPress-QuickStart
    ```

-   **💡 Tip**: If you forked this repository, use your fork's SSH URL instead:
+   **Tip**: If you forked this repository, use your fork's SSH URL instead:
    `git@github.com:yourusername/WordPress-QuickStart.git`

 3. **Start the development environment**